opencontainers/runtime-tools/GOVERNANCE.md

 ## Conformance/Testing and Applications Releases

 **Making a release:** OCI application projects MUST announce intentions to release with two project maintainer sponsors on the dev@opencontainers.org mailing list.
-After the announcement at least one more project maintainer MUST reply to the list with an LGTM within two business days for the release to be approved.
-The maintainers SHOULD wait two business days for maintainers to reply and review.
+After the announcement at least one more project maintainer MUST reply to the list with an LGTM within one week for the release to be approved.
+The maintainers SHOULD wait one week for maintainers to reply and review.
 If all maintainers reply with an LGTM then the release MAY release earlier.

 **Rejecting a release:** A project maintainer MAY choose to reply with REJECT and MUST include a list of concerns filed as GitHub issues.
 The project maintainers SHOULD try to resolve the concerns and wait for the rejecting maintainer to change their opinion to LGTM.
 However, a release MAY continue with a single REJECT.